 Trees have an important ecological, environmental, and cultural role.
-They have an important contribution to make in the sustainable management of natural and physical resources of the Isthmus.
+They have an important contribution to make in the sustainable management of natural and physical resources of the Hauraki Gulf.
 Collectively they endow the landscape with distinctive environmental quality and charm.

 The environmental or practical relationship between people and trees is fundamental to existence.
-Often land use pressure in the urban environment encroaches on the continued existence of trees.
+Often development pressure threatens the continued existence of trees.
 With this in mind suitable guidelines are required for work within the vicinity of trees.

 These guidelines are designed to give a brief overview of how a tree functions, how the different above and below ground parts of a tree are interdependent, and how various activities may cause significant damage to trees.
 Suitable mitigation measures are described in these guidelines to assist in deciding the best ways to provide protection to trees, and in particular to their root systems.
-When prescriptive conditions are placed on work within the vicinity of trees, the relevant objective of the District Plan will be achievable and sustainable.

-Early consultation with the Council and qualified arborists is also recommended.
+Early consultation with the council and qualified arborists is also recommended.

-2.0 HOW TREES FUNCTION
+2.0 How trees function